chevcast/shotgun/README.md

 		]
 	}

 The lines are contained in an array.
-Each line object contains the text that will be displayed for that line and a options object containing meta information about the line such as bold, italic, underline, etc. charByChar is true by default; it tells the UI that if it can it should print out the line character by character to give it that movie-style terminal feel.
+Each line object contains the text that will be displayed for that line and an `options` object containing meta information about the line such as bold, italic, underline, etc. charByChar is true by default; it tells the UI that if it can it should print out the line character by character to give it that movie-style terminal feel.
+The UI can then apply whatever display options it is capable of providing, but the options can be safely ignored if necessary.
+For example, if you were writing a console application then bold, italics, and underline wouldn't be possible.
+The options are just metadata that does not have to be used.

 ### The 'help' command

 Shotgun has a few built-in commands and one of those is 'help'.
 When the help command is specified by itself it lists all the available commands and their description message.
 The help command also accepts an argument, the name of a specific command.

-If a specific command is specified then the help command will print the command, the description, a usage syntax string listing all the available options for the command, and then it will invoke the specified command's help function which can then display additional help information if needed.
+If a specific command is specified then the help command will print the command, its usage syntax, its description, and list all the available options (if any) for the command.

 The shell instance has an execute function.
-This is the primary entry point into the ShotgunShell module.
+This is the primary entry point into the Shotgun module.
 It takes in a command line string, parses it appropriately, and returns a result object.

 	var result = shell.execute('help');
 	console.log(result);